Rabbi Daniel Cotzin Burg (email@example.com)

 Cantor Ira Greenstein (firstname.lastname@example.org)

-Cantor Ira Greenstein has served as hazzan, choir leader, and teacher at Beth Am since 2000 and is a commissioned member of the Conservative movement’s Cantor’s Assembly.
+Cantor Ira Greenstein has served as hazzan, choir leader, and teacher at Beth Am since 2000.
+He received his commission through the Conservative movement of Judaism.
 The Cantor possesses a rich bass-baritone voice, a deep love of Jewish music, and an engaging personality that invites and encourages congregants to participate in the worship service.

 Cantor Greenstein previously served congregations in Bethesda and Columbia, Maryland; Augusta, Georgia; and New York City.
 A native of Long Island, he graduated from the Jewish Theological Seminary’s Prozdor program.
 In his youth he was a teacher’s aide, choir member, junior congregation leader, and a member of the Camp Ramah staff.
 He received much of his post-secondary musical training at the University of Maryland, from which Cantor Greenstein earned three secular degrees, including an M.A. in educational administration.
 He has been a soloist and member of several Maryland choral groups, and he has composed and arranged vocal music for the synagogue and for concert performance.

-Cantor Greenstein and his wife Roberta have two adult children: Rabbi Hannah Greenstein, living in Milwaukee, Wisconsin with her son Matan and daughter Yael, and Ben Greenstein, a Baltimore area business professional married to Andrea.
+Cantor Greenstein and his wife Roberta have two adult children: Rabbi Hannah Greenstein Wallick, living in Milwaukee, Wisconsin with her husband Karl and her children Matan and Yael Steigmann, and Ben Greenstein, a Baltimore area business professional married to Andrea.

 Our Cantor inherited Beth Am’s musical tradition of Cantor Abba Yosef Weisgal.
 Weisgal served as hazzan in Beth Am’s building for over 50 years, at the time when it was home to Chizuk Amuno.
 Weisgal’s melodies, blended with compositions from Sulzer, Lewandowski and other great hazzanim, fill Beth Am’s worship service with a unique spirit.
 In addition to leading services, Cantor Greenstein teaches various programs and periodically leads classes for adult learners.